Janice’s story was one I’d heard countless times before.

-Janice said she’d been experiencing extreme fatigue, chronic pain in her joints, and she was feeling restless and anxious all of the time.
-She also said it took at least an hour for her to fall asleep at night, and once she was asleep, it wasn’t a peaceful slumber.
+She told me she’d been experiencing extreme fatigue, chronic pain in her joints, felt restless and anxious all of the time, and couldn’t fall asleep at night.
+It took at least an hour to get to sleep, she said, and it certainly wasn’t a peaceful slumber once she was asleep.

-I started where I always start when people bring these familiar complaints to me: with food and stress.
-And I was hardly surprised when she told me her eating habits were poor and stress was through the roof.
+Because I’d heard this tale so many times before, and helped so many other women overcome these uncomfortable symptoms, my first questions were about food and stress.
+I wasn’t at all surprised when she told me she had poor eating habits and her stress was through the roof.
 “I run on caffeine, carbs, and adrenaline,” she said.

-“Unfortunately,” I told her, “that is a recipe for disaster in the form of adrenal fatigue.”
+When I told her that combination was a recipe for disaster in the form of adrenal fatigue, her first question was “Adrenal what?”

-It also came as no surprise that she had no idea what that meant.
-Although functional medicine practitioners have been talking about the problems high stress and elevated cortisol levels bring for decades, conventional medicine still ignores adrenal problems until they hit a full disease state.
+Functional medicine practitioners have been talking about the problems that arise with high stress and elevated cortisol levels for decades.
+In recent years, I’ve seen more information about stress and the adrenals in women’s magazines, but conventional medicine still mostly ignores adrenal problems until they hit a full disease state.

-As I explained how chronic stress can lead to big health problems, Janice looked defeated.
+Poor Janice looked so defeated when I explained how chronic stress can lead to big health problems.
 “I can’t get rid of the stress in my life.
 So am I just doomed?” she asked.

 Thankfully, the answer is not at all!

-Managing adrenal dysfunction isn’t easy, and it can take time, but there are some simple steps you can begin with, and the first is to examine your nutrition habits carefully to determine whether there are key nutrients missing from your diet.
+Managing adrenal dysfunction isn’t easy, and it can take time, but there are some simple steps you can start with.
+There are some key nutrients that impact adrenal function, so the first step is to carefully examine your nutrition habits and see if any of these are missing.

 But wait – what IS adrenal fatigue?

 Let’s back up a minute.
-Sometimes I forget that people may have only recently found my website and resources, so the term adrenal fatigue confuses them.
-Maybe they’ve even been told by their doctor that it simply doesn’t exist.
-I have plenty of articles in my health library that detail the signs, causes, and steps to take to reverse adrenal fatigue, but let me give you a quick snapshot of the problem.
+Though I have been talking about adrenal fatigue for decades, I sometimes forget that people may have just recently found my resources.
+The term adrenal fatigue can be confusing, especially if they’ve been told by their doctor that it simply doesn’t exist.
+I have plenty of articles in my health library that detail the signs, causes, and steps to take to reverse adrenal fatigue, but here’s a quick snapshot of the problem.

-Some medical professionals refuse to acknowledge adrenal fatigue as a problem – partly due to arguments around semantics.
+Some medical professionals refuse to acknowledge adrenal fatigue as a health issue – partly due to arguments around semantics.
 They say the adrenal glands don’t just “get tired,” and that is true.
-But these small but powerful glands CAN get overworked, and then it’s hard to produce the correct amount of cortisol and other important hormones.
+But these small but powerful glands CAN get overworked, making it hard to produce the correct amount of cortisol and other important hormones.

 Adrenal insufficiency is a medical diagnosis, but it comes when the problem is so far along it’s incredibly hard to deal with.
 Adrenal dysfunction can be present without being in a clinical disease state.
 And too little cortisol isn’t the only issue – when cortisol levels are too high, major problems ensue as well (and lead to the crashing low levels later).

-Cortisol is the star of this story, because when your adrenals are under pressure to produce more and more as a response to chronic stress, the other hormones made by the adrenals suffer.
-These include adrenaline, norepinephrine, estrogen, testosterone and DHEA.
+Cortisol is the star of this story, because when your adrenals are under pressure to produce more and more of this “stress hormone” in response to chronic stress, the other hormones made by the adrenals, including adrenaline, norepinephrine, estrogen, testosterone and DHEA, suffer.

-It’s important to understand and attend to adrenal health before your body can’t keep up.
+It’s important to understand and attend to adrenal health before it’s such a problem that your body can’t keep up.
 And one of the best ways to support these glands is to be sure you don’t have major mineral deficiencies.
 If your body doesn’t have all the nutrients it needs, it can’t function as it should.

-Let’s take a quick look at some of the most important minerals that you may not be getting enough of.
-I’ll also give you some tips on what to eat to boost your internal supply of these essential nutrients.
+So what are these essential nutrients?
+Let’s take a quick look – and I’ll also give you some tips on foods you can eat to boost your internal supply of these vitamins and minerals.

 Vitamins and Minerals that Boost Adrenal Function

 Your body needs a wide variety of vitamins and minerals to function at its best.
 Even small deficiencies that fall on the low end of “normal” level readings can cause big problems for some people.
-We are all unique individuals, meaning your normal and your best friend’s normal may not be at all the same.
-Even those who share the same genes, like siblings, can have vastly different chemical compositions.
+We are all unique individuals, so your normal and your best friend’s normal are likely not at all the same.
+Even close blood relatives, like siblings, can have vastly different chemical compositions.

-There are several vitamins and minerals that have a direct impact on adrenal function.
-These include potassium, selenium, zinc, chromium, magnesium, and vitamins D, E, and K.
+Several vitamins and minerals have a direct impact on adrenal function, including potassium, selenium, zinc, chromium, magnesium, and vitamins D, E, and K.

 Having enough magnesium is crucial to proper function of the immune system, heart, energy production, muscles and bones.
 Magnesium also plays a role in reducing stress levels and calming your nervous system, making it incredibly important in helping your adrenal glands function properly.
 The standard American diet lives up to it’s acronym (SAD) and often leads to magnesium deficiency.